ypid/typesetting/src/latex-git-log/README.md

 ### Of this script

-This module requires these other modules and libraries:
+This script requires the following Perl modules:

     IPC::System::Simple
     Locale::Maketext::Simple